alexyingchen/accessguide/content/programmers.md

 ### P13.
 Use hover and focus best practices
 > Whenever I move my mouse over the menu it disappears.
 This is unusable!

-Avoid making content appear and disappear on focus or hover, since this is disorienting.
-If hover or focus does make additional content visible and then hidden, the following are true:
+Avoid making content appear and disappear on focus/hover, since this is disorienting.
+If hover/focus does hide or show content, ensure that it's dismissible, hoverable, and persistent.
-* Dismissible: provide a way to dismiss the additional content without moving hover or focus
-* Hoverable: if hover triggers additional content, then users can move the pointer over the additional content without it disappearing
-* Persistent: the additional content remains visible until the user removes hover/focus, the user dismiss it, or the information is no longer valid

-**Disabilities**: intellectual, physical, visual **WCAG number + conformance**: 1.4.13 AA
+**Disabilities**: cognitive, physical, visual
+**WCAG number + conformance**: 1.4.13 AA

 #### When the user hovers over the button, content appears below, and the user can mouse over the content.